stephen1hong/building-conversational-chatbot-using-TF-IDF/README.md

   * 'building_chatbot_tfidf.py' for generic chatbot API implementation

 * steps:
-  * step 1: prepare the dataset and preprocessing
+  *  prepare the dataset and preprocessing
   * step 2: train the model on the questions
   * step 3: transform the query to chatbot
   * step 4: computing similarity score for the query